TheDrone7/shieldbow/docs/guide/fetching.md

 Using the client with other unsupported APIs is not recommended but is possible.
 :::

-For this example, we will simply fetch the match timelines (which is not officially supported but is as state above, possible).
+For this example, we will simply fetch the match timelines.

 The shieldbow client uses an `ApiHandler` to fetch the data from the API.
 This take cares of stuff such as ratelimiting but needs additional parameters to provided proper errors when encountered.